JoeAlexxxxx/3DLineReconstruction/README.md

 - **Line Extraction Method `-l (int)`**

   Defines the line segment extraction method.
 The program includes three methods: `LSD (OpenCV version)`, `AG3Line`, and `EDLine`, corresponding to options 1-3.
-If you wish to use line segments obtained from other programs, omit this parameter or set it to -1.
+If you want to use line segments obtained from other programs, you can just ignore this parameter or set it to -1.

 - **Line Files Folder `-f (std::string)`**